 Gather testimonials or reviews from past clients and feature them on your portfolio page.

 Statistics show that 93% of B2B prospects consider reviews in their decision-making.
-Positive reviews serve as verifiable proof that your freelance services are capable of generating desirable results.
+Positive reviews prove that your freelance services can generate desirable results.

 Collect testimonials and short reviews from past clients through emails or by creating a feedback form on your portfolio website.
 Include the client’s name and company (complete with a link) to make these reviews more authentic.

 To make these testimonials easy to find, compile them into a single page with CTAs that bring readers to your contact page or services landing page.

 Image Source: JoeCanWrite.com

 A free portfolio website can help you grow your professional brand, boost your online reach, and secure higher-paying clients.

 But that doesn’t mean it should stay a free-hosted website forever.